MartijnWisse/mirte_workshop/README.md

 **The packages `mirte_navigation` and `mirte_workshop` don't exist yet**.
 We need to get them from GitHub, for which we need an internet connection.

 ### 2.2.
 Connecting the robot to internet
-Make sure that there is a WIFI network that you have control over.
+Make sure that there is a WiFi network that you have control over.
 For example, use your phone as a hotspot.

 The following command will connect your robot (use the correct SSID and PASSWORD):